 Today, all three product lines for the precise manipulation as well as selective isolation of cells from tissue and suspension are fully compatible and can thus be implemented into one single platform based on state-of-the-art microscopes.
 Intriguingly, MMI is the only company still pushing the limits to further improve laser microdissection.
 In 2018, MMI launched a new software module, the MMI CellScan, which combines whole slide imaging with laser microdissection thus meeting the increasing demand of pathologists for time-saving and fully integrated solutions.
 Based on our customers’ feedback, new features are included on a regular basis into MMI’s instrument and software solutions by our experienced development team.
 Talk to us about your requirements!

-MMI, now headquartered in Eching, close to Munich, Germany, is headed by Prof. Dr. Stefan Seeger, Dr. Stefan Niehren and Dr. Chris Wetzel.
+MMI, now headquartered in Eching, close to Munich, Germany, is headed by Prof. Dr. Stefan Seeger and Dr. Stefan Niehren.
 To be able to offer timely and knowledgeable support, MMI runs additional offices in Zurich (Switzerland), Haslett (USA), and Hong Kong (China), and leads a global distribution network.